tborychowski/self-hosted-cookbook/README.md

 ### Other
 - [Nunux Keeper](https://keeper.nunux.org/) 🔗 - similar to wallabag, but not as good (more complicated, less usable and doesn't have mobile apps).
+- [Reminescence](https://github.com/kanishka-linux/reminiscence#using-docker) 🔗 - Clean and simple.
+Has a DIY-Docker-Image.
+Buggy (archiving doesn't work half of the time).

 # Cloud & File Sharing